 Most people will have heard about the Mercer Global Liveability Index that ranks cities based on the quality of life they offer to their citizens.

 “The issue with this ranking system is that it’s basically designed for rich minorities.
-It caters toward highly educated people with a high socio-economic status who want to travel to and live in those places.
-But these rankings tell us very little about what ordinary life looks like for the majority”, says Gregor.
+It caters toward highly educated people with a high socio-economic status.
+However, these rankings tell us very little about what ordinary life looks like for the majority”, says Gregor.
 “For example, Sydney has often been ranked as one of the most liveable cities in the world.
 But I doubt that most people in Western Sydney would agree with this assessment.”

-That’s why Gregor advocates for a more inclusive framework to measure the success of a city – one that’s best summarised as urban lovability.
+That’s why Gregor advocates for a more inclusive framework to measure the success of a city .
+He call it urban lovability.

 “Urban lovability is about developing a shared vision for our cities.
-It is about ensuring that all of its inhabitants can live a healthy and meaningful life and experience a sense of connection through their interaction with others”, says Gregor.
+It is about ensuring that all of its inhabitants can live a healthy and meaningful life.
+Not only that, they can also experience a sense of connection through their interaction with others”, says Gregor.

-When applied in practice, urban lovability takes a more human-centred approach to urban planning which includes easy access to public infrastructure such as libraries, parks and public transport, making more space for friendly day-to-day interactions between people from different walks of life.
+When applied in practice, urban lovability takes a more human-centred approach to urban planning.
+The concept includes easy access to public infrastructure such as libraries, parks and public transport.
+This is important because it createsmore space for friendly day-to-day interactions between people from different walks of life.

 “Cities have the capability of providing something for everybody, only because, and only when, they are created by everybody.”

 “I know it can sound a little bit elusive, but I do believe that urban lovability is something anybody can relate to”, explains Gregor.
 “If we can find a way to build and reinvent our cities in a way that creates a greater sense of connection on an individual level, we are also setting ourselves up for a more sustainable future.”

 “If people feel connected to their community and their lives are filled with purpose and meaning, it’s also much more likely that will feel responsible for the environment,.”